abhiprojectz/motionia/README.md

 slitOut

 shadowIn

 popIn

 puffIn

 blutIn

 expandIn

 explodeOut

-etc
+...and more!

-# Wanna customize ?
+# Wanna customize?

 ![](https://raw.githubusercontent.com/abhiprojectz/motionia/master/assest/loader-2.gif)

-You can customize above anim easily without writing a long code all you need is just A **LINE!!**
+You can customize above anim easily without writing long code all you need is **ONE LINE!!**

-## Make a element slide right by some amount
+## Make an element slide right by some amount

-> Use motionia("div", "slideX" , "100px");
+> Use motionia("div", "slideX", "100px");

 That's all!

 ```
 motionia("target", "slideY" , "100px");
 ```

 # Customize intensity of a anim!

-Some anim can be minimized or maximized in order to meet our requirements as sometimes we need to gain more **ATTENTION** of a user!
+Some anim can be minimized or maximized in order to meet our requirements as sometimes we need to gain more **ATTENTION** from users!

-> Just add **Min** or **Max** at the end of a anim!
+> Just append **Min** or **Max** to the end of an anim name!

-## Create a vibrate anim for a element like a button
+## Create a vibrate anim for a element like a button:

-use:

 ```
 motionia("#btn","vibrateMax")
 motionia("#btn","vibrateMin")
 ```

-### Following anims support min pr max feature.
+### Following anims support min pr max feature:

 blink

 vibrate

 bounce

 shake

 jelly

 wobble

 ![](https://raw.githubusercontent.com/abhiprojectz/motionia/master/assest/unnamed%20(10).gif)